Early AccessWe're in launch testing. Retailer coverage is expanding — keep checking back as selection grows!

 Shotgun

 Ammunition pricing is more volatile than most shooters realize.
-The same SKU can vary 30–50% in price across retailers on the same day, and prices shift weekly based on manufacturer promotions, retailer inventory levels, and seasonal demand patterns.
-The cheapest round today may not be the cheapest round next week.
+The same SKU can vary meaningfully in price across retailers on the same day, and prices shift over time with manufacturer promotions, retailer inventory levels, seasonal demand, and upstream input costs.
+A caliber’s cheapest price today is not necessarily its cheapest price next week.

 When Is the Best Time to Buy Ammo?